 This becomes all the more important in communities that experience marginalization.
 Marginalization, in effect, reduces not only the opportunities we may access, but also the confidence in doing so.
-Choices and the capacity to make choices are both attacked, and hence we see looping cycles of social problems, from child labour to women being denied access to education and work.
+Choices and the capacity to make choices are both attacked, and hence, we see looping cycles of social problems, from child labour to women being denied access to education and work.

 For a community to escape its marginalisation, it needs space and time.
 It needs some resources to play with and explore.
-It needs sources for information and people around to support, in an attempt to build their lives together.
+It needs sources of information and people around to support, in an attempt to build their lives together.

 At Project DEFY: Design Education for Yourself, the mission is to change the way people think and ignite individual passions so students can believe in their abilities to educate themselves, others and their communities.

 With a computer at hand, the community customizes a makerspace that fits their own requirements, and develops its own learning space, called a Nook.
-Projects can be anything - artistic, technical, or other - to fit each student's own learning interests and experience.
+Projects can be anything - artistic, technical, or other - to fit each learner's own learning interests and experience.

-Learners use the internet as their guide book for learning.
+Learners use the internet as their guidebook for learning.
 At the Nook, all ideas and information are shared and can be further developed by the community, which in turn can find ways to boost their economy.

 Everyone can learn and contribute, meaning all community members can adopt both the role of the teacher and the learner.
-There are no set roles or hierarchy.
+There are no set roles or hierarchies.
 As such, this creates a pure democracy system, where each learner designs his/her own education, while within a community context and influence.

-Project DEFY is hacking the system from outside as well as within by partnering with organisations to build self learning spaces within schools and universities too.
+Project DEFY is hacking the system from outside as well as within by partnering with organisations to build self-learning spaces within schools and universities too.